goodtube4u/goodtube/README.md

 - Removes shorts.
 - Loads Youtube videos from different sources.
 - Removes unwanted search results ("You might also like this", "Other people also watched", etc).
-- Allows you to download the Audio or Video directly from a button at the bottom of the player!
+- Allows you to download the Audio / Video / Playlist in HD with the click of a button (at the bottom of the player).
 - View the full feature list [here](https://github.com/goodtube4u/goodtube?tab=readme-ov-file#features)

 **--- It works on both desktop and mobile ---**